-Wearing the right cycling jacket allows you to stay comfortable, warm and dry on the bike so that you can pull out your best performance whatever the weather.
+Wearing the right cycling jacket allows you to stay comfortable, warm and dry on the bike so that you can perform your best, whatever the weather.

-Our cycling jackets are specifically designed to keep out the elements while simultaneously letting excess heat that you’re generating escape.
-That’s why you’ll find technical fabrics are windproof, water repellent and breathable working alongside features such as strategically placed venting, lighter-weight panels and removable neck warmers.
+Our cycling jackets are specifically designed to keep out the elements while also letting excess heat that you’re generating escape.
+That’s why you’ll find technical fabrics that are windproof, water repellent and breathable, working alongside features such as strategically placed venting, lighter-weight panels and removable neck warmers.

 There’s a cycling jacket for every type of weather condition, from insulating softshell for a crisp, dry January morning to lightweight packable to take with you on a humid, showery summer evening.
 The shoulder-season garments, such as the gilets, are designed for a range of spring and autumn temperatures, helping you perform that balancing act to cover all combinations of weather you might encounter throughout the year.

 Let’s take a more detailed look at the different types of jacket, their constructions and what sort of weather they perform best in.